 Independent Study Fee.
 This fee applies to students who request an Independent Study under the supervision of a Johnson University instructor.
 Students are assessed the independent study fee-above and beyond normal tuition-which compensates the faculty supervisor.
-This fee does not apply to Elective Concentrations within the Ph.D. program.

 Late Financial Arrangement Fee.
 This fee applies to students who do not settle their accounts by the deadlines set by the Student Accounts Office.